 When going through periods of anxiety and worry, this song can serve as a source of inspiration and empowerment.

 Andra Day is a professional singer and songwriter who began singing at a young age.
 Stevie Wonder later discovered her after she started performing at a strip mall.
 “Rise Up” was nominated for “Best R&B Performance” at the 2016 Grammy Awards.
-Andra uses her words and platform to advocate for racial justice and inclusion.
+Andra additionally uses her words and platform to advocate for racial justice and inclusion.

 “You're broken down and tired